-DIG: What was significant about the descendents of Ham in relation to the Jewish people?
-Who was the most significant person to come through the line of Ham?
+DIG: What was significant about the descendants of Ham in relation to the Jewish people?
+Who was the key person to come through the line of Ham?
 Why was he so important?

 REFLECT: Is there a part of your life that identifies with the line of Ham?
 Do you have a friend, family member or relative that seems like he or she came from the line of Ham?
 What can you do?
 What is beyond your control?

 The four sons of Ham were Cush, Mizraim, Put and Canaan (10:6).
 The sons enumerated all became heads of clans whose land was promised to Abraham.
-The first son was Cush; the Cushites settled in the land of the upper Nile south of Egypt in Nubia and Ethiopia.
+The first son is Cush; the Cushites settled in the land of the upper Nile south of Egypt in Nubia and Ethiopia.
 Therefore, Cush and Ethiopia are interchangeable in the Bible.
 They intermarried with Semitic tribes living in the same region, so there is some repetition of the names in other lines.
-The second son was Mizriam; this is the well known name for Egypt.
+The second son is Mizraim; this is the well known name for Egypt.
 In fact, Egypt is called the land of Ham in Psalm 105:23.
-The third son was Put (Jeremiah 46:9; Ezekiel 30:5 and 38:5); he located in northern Africa in modern day Libya.
+The third son is Put (Jeremiah 46:9; Ezekiel 30:5, 38:5); he located in North Africa in modern day Libya.
 The famous Jewish historian Josephus confirmed this.
 This is the only son of Ham whose genealogy is not given.
 The fourth son is Canaan, the father of the Canaanites.
 They were Hamitic in origin, but they adopted a Semitic language and culture, as we know from both the Bible and archaeology.

 The sons of Raamah were Sheba and Dedan (10:7b).
 Two of Abraham’s grandchildren were named Sheba and Dedan (25:3).
 The first son was Sheba; he settled in southwest Arabia and is famous as the homeland of the queen that visited Solomon in the tenth century B. C. (First Kings 10:1-13).
 The second son is Dedan; he settled in the oases of El Ela in northwestern Saudi Arabia (Isaiah 21:13; Jeremiah 25:23, 49:8; Ezekiel 25:13).
-Inserted in this section of the Birth of Nations is the story of Nimrod.
+Inserted in this section of the birth of nations is the story of Nimrod.
 He was the rebel, the founder of Babel, and the hunter of the souls of men.
-He was the lawless one.
-He was the first world ruler and a shadow of the last world ruler, the Antichrist who is yet to appear.188
+He was the lawless one and the first world ruler - a shadow of the last world ruler, the antichrist who is yet to appear.188

 Cush was the father of Nimrod (10:8a).
 He was the youngest son of Cush, who apparently resented the curse of Canaan (9:25) more and more as the years went on.
 By the time Nimrod was born, the resentment had become so strong that he gave his son a name that means the Rebel, or literally, let us rebel.
 The implication is that from childhood Cush trained Nimrod to be a leader in a planned and organized rebellion against God.
-During the Great Tribulation, the Antichrist, or the lawless one (Second Thessalonians 2:8), will also lead a planned and organized rebellion against God.
-The Lord had destined Nimrod to serve his brothers.
-But he would not allow it!
-He wanted to rule them instead!
-And so Cush began to train Nimrod to rule over his brothers and plan against God.189
+During the Great Tribulation, the antichrist, or the lawless one (see my commentary on Revelation Bt – The Rise of the Man of Lawlessness), will also lead a planned and organized rebellion against ADONAI.
+The LORD had destined Nimrod to serve his brothers.
+But Nimrod would not allow it!
+He would rule them instead!
+And so Cush began to train Nimrod to rule his brothers and plan against God.189

 Nimrod is obviously intended as a historical figure in this passage, but attempts to identify him have been unsuccessful.
-Nevertheless, attempts have been made to identify him with others such as Sargon the Great, Naram-sim, who was the war-like grandson of Sargon, Marduk, a god of Babylon (Jeremiah 50:2),and Ninurta, the Babylonian god of war.
-He was the god of the hunt, and was called the arrow or the mighty hero, Gilgamesh, the great hunter of Sumerian literature, Nu-marad, meaning a man from the city of Marad, Tukulti-Ninurta I, the Assyrian king who captured Babylon and carried off the idol of Marduk in 1246-1206 BC.
-He was the first one to rule Babylonia and Assyria, and finally, Orion, the hunter of Greek mythology.
+Nevertheless, attempts have been made to identify him with others such as Sargon the Great, Naramsim, who was the war-like grandson of Sargon, Marduk, a god of Babylon (Jeremiah 50:2), and Ninurta, the Babylonian god of war.
+He was the god of the hunt, and was called the arrow or the mighty hero, Gilgamesh, the great hunter of Sumerian literature, Numarad, meaning a man from the city of Marad, TukultiNinurta I, the Assyrian king who captured Babylon and carried off the idol of Marduk in 1246-1206 BC.
+He was the first one to rule Babylonia and Assyria, was called Amenophis, also known as Amenhotep III who ruled Egypt from 1460 to 1379, and finally, Orion, the hunter of Greek mythology.
 Elsewhere in Scripture he is mentioned only in Micah 5:6.

-He was a mighty hunter before the Lord (10:9a).
-This verse focuses on his relationship with the Lord.
-The phrase before the Lord implies antagonism against and opposition to God Himself.
-The Jerusalem Targum says that he was powerful in hunting and wicked before the Lord, for he was a hunter of the souls of the sons of men.
-As he said to them, “Depart from the judgment of the Lord, and hear the judgment of Nimrod.”
-Therefore, it is said, “As Nimrod the strong one, was strong in hunting and wickedness before the Lord.”
-The same will be true of the Antichrist: The king will do as he pleases.
+He was a mighty hunter before the LORD (10:9a).
+This verse focuses on his relationship with ADONAI.
+The phrase before the LORD implies antagonism against and opposition to God Himself.
+The Jerusalem Targum says that he was powerful in hunting and wicked before the LORD, for he was a hunter of the souls of the sons of men.
+As he said to them, “Depart from the judgment of God, and hear the judgment of Nimrod.”
+Therefore, it is said, “As Nimrod the strong one, strong in hunting and wickedness before ADONAI.”
+The same will be true of the antichrist: The king will do as he pleases.
 He will exalt and magnify himself above every god and will say unheard-of things against the God of gods.
 He will be successful until the time of wrath, or the Great Tribulation, is completed, for what has been determined must take place.
 He will show no regard for the gods of his fathers or for the one desired by women, nor will he regard any god, but will exalt himself above them all (Daniel 11:36-37).

 Nimrod was the first to establish kingdoms.
 This happened in two stages.
 The first stage took place in the plain of Shinar where the Tower of Babel would eventually be built.
 The first city of his kingdom was in Babylon.
-Therefore, Nimrod laid the seeds of the Babylon captivity (Jeremiah 52:1-34; Daniel 1:1-2) and Mystery Babylon (Revelation 17:1-18), the fountainhead of all false worship.
+Therefore, Nimrod laid the seeds of the Babylon captivity (Jeremiah 52:1-34; Daniel 1:1-2) and Mystery Babylon (Revelation 17:1-18), and was the fountainhead of all false worship.
 The second city was Erech.
 This is the Babylonian Uruk, and is one hundred miles southeast of Babylon.
 In Babylonian mythology this was the home of Gilgamesh.
 Today it is known as Warka.
 The third city is Akaad and was located north of Babylon on the Euphrates River.
-The fourth city, which is unknown, is Calneh (10:10).
+The fourth city, whose location is unknown to us today, is Calneh (10:10).

 The third son of Ham was Put, but his genealogy is not given.

 The fourth son of Ham was Canaan.
 The area that he settled in was later called Palestine after the Philistines.
 The Canaanites are of interest to us because these were seven of the prominent nations at the time when Joshua conquers the Land.
 He was the father of Sidon his firstborn, and was the forbearer of the Phoenicians.
 They became a great maritime nation based first in Sidon and later in Tyre.
 His second son Heth later became the Hittites (10:15), a very powerful nation, as a result of their monopoly in the smelting of iron.
 Their empire lasted for eight hundred years from the time of Abraham all the way through to Solomon (Numbers 13:29).
 The third son’s descendants were the Jebusites.
-They were the original inhabitants of Jerusalem and lived in the hill country (Numbers 13:29; Joshua 11:3, 15:8, 18:28; Judges 1:21, 19:10; Second Samuel 5:6-9).
-The fourth son’s descendants were the Amorites, whose name comes from a Babylonian word meaning westerner, lived in other parts of the hill country of Jerusalem and on the east side of the Jordan (Numbers 13:29, 21:13; Deuteronomy 1:4 and 7, 1:44; Judges 10:5 and 8, 11:22; Joshua 2:10, 9:0, 11:3, 24:8).
+They were the original inhabitants of Yerushalayim and lived in the hill country (Numbers 13:29; Joshua 11:3, 15:8, 18:28; Judges 1:21, 19:10; Second Samuel 5:6-9).
+The fourth son’s descendants were the Amorites, whose name comes from a Babylonian word meaning westerner,lived in other parts of the hill country of Jerusalem and on the east side of the Jordan (Numbers 13:29, 21:13; Deuteronomy 1:4-7; Judges 10:5-8, 11:22; Joshua 2:10, 9:0, 11:3).
 They were one of the most prominent tribes, and sometimes their name is used to represent all the Canaanites (15:16).

 The ninth son’s descendants were the Arvadites.
 They were an island city in Phoenicia, associated with Tyre (Ezekiel 28:8 and 11), and about twenty-five miles north of Tel Arkah and about ninety-five miles north of Beruit.
 The tenth son’s descendants were the Zemarites, and they were the northern most Egyptian stronghold in the land of Canaan.
 Today this is modern Sumra.
 The eleventh and last son’s descendants were the Hamathites.
 They are the inhabitants of the city of Hamath, which is approximately one hundred and thirty miles north of Damascus and inland on the Orontes River.
 It was ruled in succession by the Egyptians, the Hittites and the Assyrians (10:18).